Joe Pass: Early life

-Discovery and career
+Career

+Pass released his studio debut Sounds of Synanon on July 1, 1962.

-Pass recorded a series of albums during the 1960s for Pacific Jazz Records, including Catch Me, 12-String Guitar, For Django, and Simplicity.
+Pass recorded and released a series of albums during the 1960s under Pacific Jazz Records, including Catch Me, 12-String Guitar, For Django, and Simplicity.
 In 1963, he received DownBeat magazine's New Star Award.

 He also played on Pacific Jazz recordings by Gerald Wilson, Bud Shank, and Les McCann.
+Pass was a member of the George Shearing Quintet from 1965 through 1967.

-He toured with George Shearing in 1965.
-During the 1960s, he did mostly TV and recording session work in Los Angeles.
+Throughout the 1960s, Pass primarily performed TV and recording session work in Los Angeles, including performing in television orchestras.
 Norman Granz, the producer of Jazz at the Philharmonic and the founder of Verve Records, signed Pass to Pablo Records in December 1973.

-In 1974, Pass released his solo album Virtuoso on Pablo.
+In December 1974, Pass released his solo album Virtuoso on Pablo.
 Also in 1974, Pablo released the album The Trio with Pass, Oscar Peterson, and Niels-Henning Ørsted Pedersen.
 He performed with them on many occasions throughout the 1970s and 1980s.
 At the Grammy Awards of 1975, The Trio won the Grammy Award for Best Jazz Performance by a Group.
 As part of the Pablo roster, Pass recorded with Benny Carter, Milt Jackson, Herb Ellis, Zoot Sims, Duke Ellington, Dizzy Gillespie, Ella Fitzgerald, and Count Basie.

 Pass and Ella Fitzgerald recorded six albums together on Pablo toward the end of Fitzgerald's career: Take Love Easy (1973), Fitzgerald and Pass...
 Again (1976), Hamburg Duets - 1976 (1976), Sophisticated Lady (1975, 1983), Speak Love (1983), and Easy Living (1986).